peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 This response MUST also contain the `Nonce-Endpoint-URI` HTTP header, with the value set to the URL corresponding to the Nonce Endpoint, where the Client SHOULD request and fetch a new Nonce.

 The Client SHOULD use the endpoint provided in the `Nonce-Endpoint-URI` HTTP header to request a Nonce.
-Once the Nonce is reveived, the Client MAY renew the request to the server, including the obtained Nonce.
+Once the Nonce is received, the Client MAY renew the request to the server, including the obtained Nonce.

-Below is a non-normative example of an error response issued by a server that requires the Nonce in the Client request, the response informs the Client about the Nonce Endpoint where the Nonce can be requested:
+Below is a non-normative example of an error response issued by a server that requires the Nonce in the Client request, the response informs the Client about the Nonce Endpoint where the Nonce should be requested:

 ~~~~ http
 HTTP/1.1 400 Bad Request